 The social bookmarking component of the monitoring and organization infrastructure relies on a deliberately designed tagging system to support retrieval and pedagogical application amid persistent content accumulation.
 Rather than attempting to represent all topical or disciplinary features of instructional media, tagging functions here as an infrastructural mechanism for encoding pedagogical judgment in a form that can be reliably retrieved across courses and semesters.

 Tagging follows a hybrid logic that combines a small number of structured metadata fields with lightweight pedagogical and evaluative descriptors.
-Structured tags are used for dimensions that instructors are likely to filter on during course preparation, such as content type and analytic frame, while unstructured tags are reserved for coarse evaluative judgments and affective qualities that support recognition-based recall.
+Structured tags are used for dimensions that instructors are likely to filter during course preparation, such as content type and analytic frame, while unstructured tags are reserved for coarse evaluative judgments and affective qualities that support recognition-based recall.
 This design reflects the practical constraints of instructional preparation, where retrieval must occur quickly, often under time pressure.

 At minimum, each bookmarked item includes a structured tag indicating its object type (e.g., repository-level source or individual video) and one or two analytic frame tags corresponding to core conceptual lenses used across courses.
 These frame tags function as a shared, cross-disciplinary vocabulary that allows materials to be retrieved consistently regardless of disciplinary origin.
 Additional structured tags may indicate pedagogical use (e.g., discussion catalyst, illustration, provocation), allowing anticipated applications to be encoded at the point of organization rather than improvised at the moment of use.